DP-{\lambda}CGD: Efficient Noise Correlation for Differentially Private Model Training: Differentially Private Correlated Gradient Descent ( )

 In this paper, we propose \method, a matrix factorization and noise-correlation technique that improves upon the utility of DP-SGD while remaining nearly as fast, requiring no additional memory.
 Formally, we correlate the noise using a lower-triangular Toeplitz strategy matrix $C_\lambda$ and its inverse (the corresponding correlation matrix) $C_\lambda^{-1}$, defined entrywise as follows.
 For $i,j \in [n]$,

 Correlating the noise using $C_{\lambda}^{-1}$ is equivalent to subtracting a $\lambda$-fraction of the noise added at the previous iteration (up to an overall scaling determined by $\mathrm{sens}_{k,b}(C_{\lambda})$).
-We illustrate this noise cancellation process in Figure~\ref{fig:visualisation}.
 Due to its simplicity, this correlation matrix has appeared as an exemplary factorization in several papers.
 It is referred to as ``Anti-PGD + damping'' in \citet{choquette2023correlated}, and it is used to illustrate noise correlation in the recent survey of \citet{pillutla2025correlated}.
 It also arises as a special case of the BandInvMF factorization in \citet{kalinin2025back}. \emph{However, it has not been studied beyond single-participation RMSE error, nor has it been used for practical DP training.}

 To make our method memory-free, we observe that at each step we only need the noise vector added in the previous iteration.
 As in essentially all practical private learning pipelines, this noise is generated by a pseudo-random number generator (PRNG).
 Thus, by storing the PRNG state from the previous iteration, we can roll back to that state, regenerate the previous noise for cancellation, and then generate fresh noise exactly as DP-SGD would.
 The drawback is that we must regenerate an additional noise vector each iteration, which could introduce overhead.
 Empirically, however, this cost is negligible compared to the rest of training (e.g., gradient computation): across multiple settings and model families, \method runs within $1\%$ of the runtime of DP-SGD.
 See Section~\ref{sec:noise_regeneration} for details.